Mild to Intensive

-Students interested in this concentration will select Special Education as their major and Mild/Moderate Educational Needs as their concentration.
+Students interested in this concentration will select Special Education as their major and Mild to Intensive Dual License as their concentration.
 To be admitted into the Special Education program, a 2.75 GPA is required.
 Determination of acceptance for freshman seeking application to the program will be based on high school GPA, and transfer GPA will be used in the evaluation of applications for students transferring into SPED from another University or Program.
 Students who do not meet the GPA requirement may enroll into the “EHHS General” degree program until they have met GPA requirements (which must include 12 or more KSU credit hours).

 In addition to completing academic coursework, students will also be required to student teach and complete exams as outlined by the Ohio Department of Education.
 Students will be eligible for Advanced Study once they have: